btn0s/strella/docs/PRD.md

 - A set of **functions**: reusable logic returning data
 - A **preview panel**: live runtime rendering of the component output

 Graphs are not standalone artifacts.
 They are always scoped to a component or a function.
-Strella’s editing environment reflects this: users don’t edit graphs generically—they edit the logic inside an entity.
+Strella's editing environment reflects this: users don't edit graphs generically—they edit the logic inside an entity.

 Components return **UI**.
 Functions return **data**.
 This distinction matches the mental model from React and is maintained consistently in both behavior and authoring tools.